Download this lesson plan, including handouts, as a pdf.

 d.
 Why would it be important for the challenger to differentiate his goals from the incumbent administration?

 e.
 What were Clifford’s suggestions for dealing with these concerns?
-(JFK should be specific in bringing up the differences in their goals; he should bring up his discussions with ordinary people and his contacts with Navy servicemen to show he understands the concerns of average Americans.)
+(Kennedy should be specific in bringing up the differences in their goals; he should bring up his discussions with ordinary people and his contacts with Navy servicemen to show he understands the concerns of average Americans.)

 - Use Clifford’s concerns and suggestions as you discuss with your students the important attributes that make a candidate a “winner” of a debate.